FC Alashkert

 Football Club Alashkert (Ֆուտբոլային Ակումբ Ալաշկերտ), commonly known as Alashkert, is an Armenian football club based in the capital Yerevan, founded in 1990 in Martuni and after folding in 2000 re-founded in 2011.
 They currently play in the Armenian Premier League.
 The home stadium of the team is the Alashkert Stadium in Yerevan.
 The club headquarters are located on Saryan street 25, Yerevan.
-Although based in Yerevan they are in fact named after the historic Western Armenian town of Alashkert, now Eleşkirt in Eastern Turkey.
+Although based in Yerevan they are in fact named after the historic town of Alashkert in the Western Armenia, now Eleşkirt.

+Alashkert have won the Armenian Premier League title on four occasions and the Armenian Cup once.
+The club has also won the Armenian Supercup three times.
-The club is owned by Bagrat Navoyan, a businessman and founder of Bagratour LLC.

-Alashkert has a cooperation agreement with the Brazilian club Botafogo since August 2017.
+They are owned by Bagrat Navoyan, a businessman and founder of Bagretour LLC, and have a cooperation agreement with the Brazilian club Botafogo since August 2017.

+In 2021, Alashkert qualified for the 2021-22 UEFA Europa Conference League, become the first club from Armenia to qualify for a UEFA organsied club competition.

 History

 Football Club Alashkert was founded in 1990 in the town of Martuni of Gegharkunik Province.
 In 1992, the team played in the Premier League representing Martuni and using the City Stadium of the town as their home venue.
 However, at the end of the season the team finished last in the table, being relegated to the First League.
 As a result, the club withdrew from the competition.

 In 1998, FC Alashkert returned to professional football and participated in the First League finishing the table in 6th position.
 In 1999, they did not participate in the First League competition and later in early 2000, the club was dissolved.